Getting to know us

 The school adopts a programme of Positive Behaviour Support (PRO-ACT SCIPr-UK) in which pupils are given clear expectations of appropriate behaviour.
 We place emphasis upon promotion of good behaviour rather than dwelling on negative behaviour.

-All staff at Stubbin Wood School & Nursery are trained in the use of PRO-ACT-SCIPr-UK which is BILD accredited.
+All staff at Stubbin Wood School & Nursery are trained in the use of PRO-ACT-SCIPr-UK which is approved by the Department of Health, 'Reducing the Need for Restraint & Restrictive Intervention, 2017'.

-We currently have a PROACT-SCIPr-UK instructor Diane Sheppard – Assistant Headteacher (Primary)
+We currently have three PROACT-SCIPr-UK instructors including Mrs Diane Sheppard – Assistant Principal (Primary) who leads the training in this area.

 From this staring point students if they wish can be elected to Bolsover Youth Council, to represent Stubbin Wood.
 This council meets once a term at Bolsover District Council Chambers and discuss issues related to young people from the whole of Bolsover District Council area.
 We have a student who represents Stubbin Wood School on the Derbyshire Youth Forum.
 This council meets at Derbyshire County Council offices Matlock.
 So you can see we are great advocates of the democratic process and enabling our students to find their voices and getting the voice of Special needs students heard, throughout the county.